cbrgm/mastodon-github-action/README.md

 You can find more usage examples in the [./example-workflows](./example-workflows/) subfolder.

+#### About message `visibility` types

+- **Public**: Posts are visible to everyone, including those outside the Fediverse.
+They can be found in Mastodon searches and on a user's public profile.
+Represented by a globe icon 🌎.
+- **Unlisted**: Posts are visible to everyone but do not appear in trending lists, Local or Federated timelines, or search results.
+Useful for replies in threads to avoid cluttering timelines.
+Marked with an open lock icon.
+- **Followers-only**: Only the poster's followers can see these posts.
+Advisable to enable follower requests to control who sees these posts.
+Indicated by a lock 🔒 or people 👥 icon.
+- **Mentioned**: Posts are only visible to users mentioned in the post.
+Use cautiously to ensure privacy.
+Denoted by an @ symbol.

 ## Contributing & License

-We welcome and value your contributions to this project! 👍 If you're interested in making improvements or adding features, please refer to our [Contributing Guide](https://github.com/cbrgm/mastodon-github-action/blob/main/CONTRIBUTING.md).
-This guide provides comprehensive instructions on how to submit changes, set up your development environment, and more.
+* **Contributions Welcome!**: Interested in improving or adding features?
+Check our [Contributing Guide](https://github.com/cbrgm/mastodon-github-action/blob/main/CONTRIBUTING.md) for instructions on submitting changes and setting up development environment.

-Please note that this project is developed in my spare time and is available for free 🕒💻.
-As an open-source initiative, it is governed by the [Apache 2.0 License](https://github.com/cbrgm/mastodon-github-action/blob/main/LICENSE).
-This license outlines your rights and obligations when using, modifying, and distributing this software.
+* **Open-Source & Free**: Developed in my spare time, available for free under [Apache 2.0 License](https://github.com/cbrgm/mastodon-github-action/blob/main/LICENSE).
+License details your rights and obligations.

-Your involvement, whether it's through code contributions, suggestions, or feedback, is crucial for the ongoing improvement and success of this project.
-Together, we can ensure it remains a useful and well-maintained resource for everyone 🌍.
+* **Your Involvement Matters**: Code contributions, suggestions, feedback crucial for improvement and success.
+Let's maintain it as a useful resource for all 🌍.